feddelegrand7/shinysnip/README.md

 |!removeUI  | 🔴 |

 ## LOG

+### 0.1.2

+Adding the following snippets:

++ fluidRow/column

 #### 0.1.1

 Initial release

 ## Code of Conduct

-Please note that the batata project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the `shinysnip` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.